 So, what’s not to like about this lovely southern town?
 Well, some fear the town is in danger of becoming a victim of its own success: Too many tourists, traffic jams, and soaring real estate prices.
 In the previous four years alone, 2,761 new hotel rooms have been approved — this, in a once-sleepy town of 92,000.

-To put the brakes on the town’s growth spurt, in September of 2019 the city council voted 7-0 to put a moratorium on approvals for new hotels for a year, which in practical terms means several years, since the planning of a new hotel requires a long lead time.
+To put the brakes on the town’s growth spurt, from 2019 to 2021, the city council put a moratorium on approvals for new hotels.
 As a city council member said in an interview explaining the decision, “For many people here, expansion of tourism, the increase in tourism and the corresponding increase in hotel development mean that Asheville is losing its character.”

 Still, one can easily see why Asheville is so popular.
 The climate, the artsy vibe, the high quality food, and brewpub scene.
 It’s the kind of place where you can’t help taking mental notes about coming back again, maybe even looking for a place of your own.